Public Safety Division

 - Develops and implements effective measures to safeguard the community and to rehabilitate youthful offenders.

-The Criminal Section prosecutes adults who commit the following types of misdemeanor criminal offenses within the District:
+The Criminal Section prosecutes adults who commit the following types of misdemeanor criminal violations of the D.C.
+Code:

 - Traffic offenses.